Skip to main content

 How to Use Sawdust As a Mulch

-Before application, mix one pound of actual nitrogen per 5 bushels of sawdust to aid in further decomposition (1 lb. actual nitrogen would be 3 Ibs. of ammonium nitrate or 5 Ibs. of ammonium sulfate).
+Before application, mix 1 pound of actual nitrogen per 5 bushels of sawdust to aid in further decomposition (1 pound actual nitrogen would be 3 pounds of ammonium nitrate or 5 pounds of ammonium sulfate).

-Strawberry runner plants may readily root down through such a layer of sawdust while it provides excellent control of most annual grasses and weeds.
-This amount of mulch would perhaps be equal to adding between 6 to 10 inches of additional irrigation water on non-mulched strawberry plants.
+Strawberry runner plants may readily root down through such a layer of sawdust, while it provides excellent control of most annual weeds.
+This amount of mulch would perhaps be equal to adding between 6 to 10 inches of addi-tional irrigation water on non-mulched strawberry plants.

 Polyethylene Film and Other Sheet Forms of Mulching